Yankee screwdriver: Other companies

 The first patented spiral push drill or similar spiral screwdriver dates back to 1868 known as the Allard's patent, but since we have never been able to find one in existence, we assume that the 1868 patent was never manufactured in quantity.
 The earliest we have observed is the F. A. Howard patent, known to have sold in the US in quantity.
 The beginning of production of the Howard screwdriver seems to have been in the early 1870s.
 Most of the first models patented are rare and hard to find.
 Although North Brothers was not the very first to patent the spiral type mechanism, they were not far behind in terms of years.
 Most models were designed and patented post 1900, and companies other than North Brothers joined in around 1920.

 Over the years Millers Falls not only manufactured their own models, but also manufactured spiral screwdrivers for other companies like "Craftsman" and these models usually only slightly different, were marked with the Craftsman brand name.

+In the UK, Hollands & Blair of Gillingham, Kent marketed their "Spiralux" brand equivalents of the Yankee 130 and 135 which accept the corresponding Stanley bits.